oisintohak/The-Drum-School---MS1/README.md

 ## Testing:
 - [W3C HTML Validation Service](https://validator.w3.org/) was used to validate the HTML
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS
+- I ensured that all links directed to the correct pages and that certain links directed to specific sections of other pages
+- I ensured that all links to external websites opened in a new tab
+- I tested the form validation and the submit button
+- I used the following desktop browsers for testing:
+  - Google Chrome
+  - Mozilla Firefox
+  - Microsoft Edge
+  - Opera
+- I tested the site on a Xiaomi Redmi Note 7 & a Redmi Note 4 with the following mobile browsers
+  - Google Chrome
+  - Mozilla Firefox
+  - Mi Browser
+- I tested the site on a Lenovo Tab 4 10.1" with the following browsers:
+  - Google Chrome
+  - Mozilla Firefox
+- I tested responsiveness with Google Chrome Developer Tools and Mozilla Firefox Responsive Design Mode
+- All browsers mentioned were updated to the latest version as of 18/11/2020

 ---
 ## Deployment